 Nucleic acid quantification

-How to measure mass of nucleic acids?
+How to measure the mass of nucleic acids?

 Mass photometry can measure the mass and relative abundance of DNA, in the range between 100 to 5000 base pairs.
 It can accurately determine the mass distribution of molecular populations in samples, such as PCR products or plasmid preparations.
 Mass photometry is useful to rapidly check the presence and mass of DNA fragments or the purity of DNA preparations, while using low DNA amounts (in the low nanogram range).